Stuart-D-King/homer_segmentation/README.md

 ### Process
 #### Data Preprocessing
-The first and very important step in my process was to understand the data and prepare it for modeling.
+The first and very important step in this process was to understand the data and prepare it for modeling.
 The HOMER software is extremely powerful and capable of modeling hundreds of microgird configurations at once.
 Because the software has predictive capabilities built into it, my task was to understand which features in the data space would be insightful for determining the realness or seriousness of a project.
 Initial features were selected based on consultations with my HOMER counterpart, Jordan Esbin, as well as my participation in HOMER's online software training series.
 After selecting the appropriate user input features, I performed a variety of data munging and cleaning steps using the Pandas data analysis library.
 For example, I bucketed the User Role and Organization Type variables into categories such as academic, business, technical, and undefined, and categorized whether or not a simulation modeled certain types of energy hardware.
-This extensive data cleaning step reduced the features space from 144 variables to 15.
+This extensive data cleaning step reduced the features space from 144 variables to 17.
 Final model features include:

 | Feature   | Description | Data Type |
 | -------   | ----------- | --------- |